 Field Of Study:

 Research in our laboratory focuses on the spirochete Borrelia burgdorferi, the etiologic agent of Lyme disease.
-Its enzootic life cycle involves a tick vector and a mammalian host: different sets of genes are expressed in these diverse environments.
-We are interested in the mechanisms by which B. burgdorferi senses that its tick vector is feeding on a vertebrate host and subsequently regulates its gene expression to effect transmission.
+The enzootic life cycle of B. burgdorferi involves a tick vector and a mammalian host: different sets of genes are expressed in these diverse environments.
+We are primarily interested in the molecular mechanisms by which the spirochete senses that its tick vector is feeding on a vertebrate host and subsequently regulates its gene expression to effect transmission.

-Our goal is to dissect the role of small RNAs, RNA-binding proteins, alternative sigma factors, DNA-binding proteins, and DNA supercoiling in the regulation of transcription.
-We are also interested in the molecular physiology of B. burgdorferi because of its unusual bacterial genome, in particular biogenesis of its ribosomal RNAs and replication of its linear DNA molecules.
-We have used inhibitors that target DNA gyrase and topoisomerase IV to probe the function of DNA topology in cell growth and gene expression.
-In addition, we have examined the mechanism of resistance to these and other antibiotics.
+We dissect the role of alternative sigma factors and other DNA-binding proteins as well as small RNAs, RNA chaperones and ribonucleases in the regulation of transcription.
+We also study the cellular mechanisms required for persistence of B. burgdorferi in its tick vector.
+In addition, we are interested in the molecular physiology of the spirochete because of its unusual bacterial genome, in particular the biogenesis of its ribosomal RNAs and the replication of its linear DNA molecules.
 Furthermore, we have been involved in developing molecular genetic tools to address these research questions, including a system to artificially regulate gene expression in B. burgdorferi in an enzootic cycle model.

 BIOB 260 Cellular and Molecular Biology

 Running, hiking, backpacking, and skiing.

 Knight, S.W. and Samuels, D.S.
 (1999) Natural synthesis of a DNA-binding protein from the C-terminal domain of DNA gyrase A in Borrelia burgdorferi.
 EMBO J. 18:4875-4881.